 Building on communication theory and demonstrated effective writing strategies, the student expands her ability to write in various areas of professional writing, including creative, news, media, technical, and public relations.
 She learns and applies guidelines for publications.
 In addition to developing a refined awareness of and sensitivity to various audiences and purposes, she begins to create her own professional writing portfolio.

 PCM 320 Advanced Media Studies and Multimedia Production (3 credits)

 Media analysis, public performance, and digital video production projects form the learning core of this advanced-level course.
 The student works with media theory and cultural studies to investigate media's social impact.
 Within professional and personal contexts, she refines critical and creative skills to design, produce, and evaluate multimedia messages that support a sophisticated level of presentation work.
 She also draws upon her knowledge of media and production to create a final digital video project.

 PCM 486 Communication Theory and Research (3 credits)

-Prereq.
-PCM 300; PCM 320 - Deeper understandings of major Theoretical perspectives and research methods in the communication discipline and profession are emphasized in this upper-level course.
+Deeper understandings of major theoretical perspectives and research methods in the communication discipline and profession are emphasized in this upper-level course.
 The student examines how communication theory and research informs professional practice and how professional practice informs communication theory.
 She employs a systematic approach to prepare an extensive proposal for problem-base communication research.
 Her work supports and prepares her for such contexts as graduate school and grant writing.